 It has the same principle and experimental setup as the NA isolation.
 This article, I, have dedicatedly written for only this topic:

-Learning objectives- what is DNA extraction, history, review on various methods, purpose, use of DNA extraction, optimization tips and role of chemicals.
+Learning objectives- what is DNA extraction, history, review on various methods, purpose, the importance of DNA extraction, optimization tips and role of chemicals.

 Though I have already explained everything and every technique of DNA extraction in the previous article, I separately prepared three articles on three common and popular techniques: Phenol chloroform and isoamyl alcohol, CTAB DNA extraction and Proteinase K DNA extraction.